sbir3japan/sample-attachment-cordapp/README.md

 - **URL:** `/sendAttachment`
 - **Method:** `POST`
 - **Content-Type:** `application/json`
-- **Response:** JSON object containing the transaction hash and attachment ID, or an error message.
+- **Response:** JSON object containing the transaction hash and Hash of the attachment uploaded, or an error message.

 ### Request Body